volpav/dotnet-algorithms/README.md

 It's as easy as "1-2-3":

-1. Clone `master` branch of this repository;
+1. Clone `master` branch;
 2. Make the changes you want;
 3. Create a [Pull Request](https://github.com/volpav/dotnet-algorithms/pulls);

-I appreciate every effort, whether that is fixing bugs, improving existing algorithms' performance, adding more convenient interfaces, contributing new algorithms or simply altering documentation.
+I appreciate every effort, whether that is fixing bugs, improving existing algorithms' performance, adding more convenient interfaces, contributing new algorithms or just improving documentation.

 # Feedback